 - If pins 1 -8 are bypassed: Rmin=2K, calculated as:

-This mod can successfully compensate a poor speaker bass response and filter the hiss noise, but in the other hand if the circuit has a gain pot between pins 1 and 8 as Little Gem, Ruby Amp and Noisy Cricket do, the cut frequency will be modified with the gain value, making unfortunately the bass boost gain dependent.
+This mod can successfully compensate a poor speaker bass response and filter the hissing noise, but in the other hand, if the circuit has a gain pot between pins 1 and 8 as Little Gem, Ruby Amp and Noisy Cricket do, the cut frequency will be modified with the gain value.
+Unfortunately, the bass boost will be gain dependent.

 The effect of the bass boost RC network can be analyzed with the voltage gain equation above by inserting R + 1/jωC impedances in parallel to the internal Z1-5 feedback resistor.